Data Validation

 Don't Allow Unique Values

-The Multi-Select Dropdown lets your end-user select an item from the list or enter their own text.
-To prevent your end-user from adding text, you'll set the Don't Allow Unique Values toggle to ON.
+The Multi-Select Dropdown component lets your end-user select an item from a list or enter text.
+To prevent your end-user from adding text, you'll set the Don't Allow Unique Values setting to (ON).

-When set to OFF, your end-user can enter their own value into the drop-down field.
-The field accepts the input even if it doesn’t match any of the existing values in the drop-down.
-When set to ON, your end-user can only select an existing value from the drop-down.
+When set to (OFF), your end-user can enter a value into the drop-down menu.
+The field accepts the input even if it does not match any of the existing values in the drop-down.
+When set to (ON), your end-user can only select an existing value from the drop-down.

 Valid Number

-Next, let's look at the Number component's unique validation options.
-These include the Minimum Number and Maximum Number settings.
-These 2 settings are great for scenarios where you want to set a range of acceptable values.
+The Number component includes the Minimum Number and Maximum Number settings.
+You'll use these settings when you want to set a range of acceptable values.

 Date Restrictions

-When using a Date Input component, you can limit the range of dates end-users can enter.
+The Date Input component can limit the range of dates end-users enter.
 For example, when capturing a birth date, you want to avoid a 1-year-old or a 251-year-old entry.
-In that case, you’d Restrict To Between Dates and select dates that represent the average age range.
-Perhaps no younger than 18 and no older than 120 years old.
+So, use the Restrict Date Selection setting to select the appropriate age range.
+For example, no younger than 18 and no older than 120 years old.

 The following validation settings are available for the Date Input component: